11eerrrdd11/recommendations-ai/README.md

 ## Phase 1 - record user events on your shopify storefront

 - Go to store > themes > edit theme code
-- Paste our google analytics tracking code directly under the <head> tag in your theme.liquid file
+- Paste the following code directly under the <head> tag in your theme.liquid file

 ```html
 <!-- Google Analytics & uid tracking -->